Hyperfine spectroscopy of optical-cycling transitions in singly ionized thulium: Introduction

 \subsection{Sympathetic cooling with \Baq{138}}

 Our ion trap can reliably trap and laser cool large clouds of \Baq{138} ions.
 By repeatedly switching the trap potential between high and low values, ions can be selectively removed to produce a laser-cooled few-ion crystal or a single ion.
 In principle, simultaneously co-trapping \Baq{} and \Tmq{} should allow for the sympathetic cooling of \Tmq{} ions during \Baq{} laser cooling.
 While we have demonstrated co-trapping of large \Baq{} and \Tmq{} clouds via trap-door loading, attempts to crystallize the two species simultaneously, so far, resulted in the loss of all \Tmq{} ions.
+We attribute this behavior to the lower mass of the \Baq{} ions, which experience a larger ponderomotive force.
+Consequently, they tend to push the \Tmq{} ions outwards during laser cooling rather than uniformly mix with or integrate the \Tmq{} ions into the ion crystal.
+Because of this spatial separation, we tend to lose \Tmq{} ions faster when toggling the trap potential.
+A potential solution is to utilize ions of a more similar mass, such as $^{171}$Yb$^+$ for sympathetic cooling; however, this capability is currently not available in our experimental setup.
 An alternative approach is to first trap and crystallize \Baq{} and then introduce \Tmq{} without lowering the trap potential, either by resonant photo-ionization of neutral \Tm{} or by capturing \Tmq{} through collisions with the trapped \Baq{} ions.

-While co-trapping both species, we observed that the $453$-nm laser, required for \Tmq{}, populates the $5d\,^2$D$_{5/2}$ state in \Baq{} on a second timescale, diminishing the \Baq{} fluorescence signal.
+While co-trapping both species, we observed that the $453$-nm laser, required for \Tmq{}, populates the $5d\,^2$D$_{5/2}$ state in \Baq{} on a timescale of seconds, diminishing the \Baq{} fluorescence signal.
 By adding a repumping laser at a wavelength of $614$\,nm to drive the $5d\,^2$D$_{5/2}\rightarrow 6p\,^2$P$_{3/2}$ transition, the \Baq{} fluorescence signal can be reliably recovered.